 Who gets called in for fraud interviews?
 It's not only the couples faking a marriage.
 Some couples whose personal characteristics or living situations raise red flags in the eyes of USCIS might have to go through this as well.
 USCIS is on the lookout for couples who, for example, do not seem to share a common language; have large differences in their age, religion, class, cultural, or educational background; or do not live together, at the same address.

-At the end of the adjustment of status interview, if you are approved, you will be given a letter stating so.
-The letter is just for your records and cannot be used like a green card, and definitely not to travel in and out of the United States.
-Several weeks later, however, your actual green card will arrive by mail.
+At the end of the adjustment of status interview, you might be told that everything looks good and that you will be approved (sometimes after a supervisor agrees).
+Several weeks later, your actual green card will arrive by mail.
 If you receive conditional residence, you will have to file an application about 21 months from your approval date in order to progress to permanent residency.